mlip-cmu/book/03-machine-learning-for-software-engineers-in-a-nutshell.md

 <figcaption>

-Example of a decision tree model for fraud detection in credit card transactions.
+An example of a decision tree model for fraud detection in credit card transactions.
 Learning was controlled with a hyperparameter allowing a maximum nesting of two levels in the tree.
-The learned function f (model) consists of two nested if-then-else statements (internal structure) with two specific decision boundaries for ‘terminalRisk’ and ‘amount’ (model parameters).
+The learned function f (model) consists of two nested if-then-else statements (internal structure) with two specific decision boundaries for “terminalRisk” and “amount” (model parameters).

 </figcaption>
 </figure>